wswatch/chindig/README.md

 ## Development

-Serve (localhost:3000) and listen for changes with
+Serve and listen for changes with

 ```
-cd app
 npm start
 ```

 ## Build

-Creates optimized production build in `app/build/`
+Creates optimized production build in `build/`

 ```
 npm run build